pteichman/gopheracademy-web/content/advent-2014/backoff.md

 Improvement
 ===========

-I've used the below as an alternative in a couple of projects now:
+I've used the following as an alternative in a couple of projects:

 ```go
 package backoff